a-n-t-h-o-n-y/TermOx/docs/reference.md

 virtual auto get_children() const -> zzz::Generator<Widget const&>;
 ```

+Return a coroutine generator to each child of this Widget.
+This only needs to be
-// Only need to override if you are creating a new 'layout' type that owned child Widgets.
+implemented if you are creating a new layout type that owns child Widgets.

 ---